microsoft/openvmm/Guide/src/reference/devices/firmware/mu_msvm_uefi.md

 Two OpenVMM components work in tandem in order to load and run the `mu_msvm` UEFI firmware:

+- Pre-boot: the VMM's UEFI firmware loader does  3 things:
+  1. Writes the `mu_msvm` UEFI firmware package into guest RAM
+  2. Writes VM topology information, and `mu_msvm`-specific config data into guest RAM
-- Pre-boot: the UEFI firmware loader writes the `mu_msvm` firmware into guest RAM, and sets up the initial register state such that the VM will begin executing the firmware.
+  3. Initializes register state such that the VM will begin executing from UEFI

-- At runtime: UEFI code inside the VM communicates with a bespoke `firmware_uefi` virtual device, which it uses to fetch information about the VM's current topology, and to implement certain UEFI services (notably: NVRam variables).
+- At runtime: the UEFI code within the Guest interfaces with a bespoke `firmware_uefi` device in order to implement certain UEFI services, such as NVRam variable support, watchdog timers, logging, etc.

 ## Acquiring a copy of `mu_msvm`